App Testing Platform Comparison: Kobiton vs. TestProject

 NOTE: You can also directly install the opencv4nodejs node module under Appium node_modules, the steps would be:

-There are cases when in the application there is no unique locator present for a particular UI element, and in that case, you can’t do anything except tapping at a particular location which is a very fragile operation (that is, prone to failure).
-It is workable only if the location of that UI element is static every time – if the UI element is changing its location every time you open your application or based on the device it’s executing on, then tapping on a particular location isn’t the preferred option.
+There are cases when there is no unique locator present for a particular UI element in the application, and in that case, you can’t do anything except tapping at a particular location, which is a very fragile operation (that is, prone to failure).
+It is only workable if the location of that UI element is static every time – if the UI element is changing its location every time you open your application or based on the device it’s executing on, then tapping on a particular location isn’t the preferred option.
 With the new image comparison feature inside Appium, we have an image locator strategy.
 Using this locator we locate elements based on their image.

 There are many ways to get the Base64 encoded version of the Image, but we use the simplest.